DCAN-Labs/bobsrepo/bobsrepository_AWS_tutorial.md

-## Downloading BOBs Repository Data from Amazon S3 bucket.
+## Downloading BOBs Repository Data from Amazon S3 Bucket

 We recommend using [Cyberduck](https://cyberduck.io/) to download the BOBs Repository image files locally.
 After downloading and opening Cyberduck, do the following to connect to the data repository bucket stored on Amazon Web Services S3 bucket: